How old are your tyres?

 Read the last four digits

-The final four numbers are the week and year of manufacture, like 3619.
+The last four digits of the DOT code are the week and year of tyre manufacture.

 Replace by ten years